Contempt of Court for Unpaid Child Support in AZ | Hildebrand Law, PC

 Facts and Procedure

 Mr. Bongiovanni and Mrs. Tande married in Nevada in 1962.
 They had two children, one in 1962 and one in 1964.
 In 1965, the couple divorced in California.
-The court gave Mrs. Tande custody and ordered husband to pay child support of $75 per month per child.
+The court gave Mrs. Tande custody and ordered the husband to pay child support of $75 per month per child.
 He made only a few of the required payments.

 The Arizona court held a hearing in December 1980.
-It found that husband had not made payments for ten years.
+It found that the husband had not made payments for ten years.
 It ordered him to pay $75 per month to support the one remaining minor child.
 The court did not rule on the issue of back support until it clarified the amount due.

 The husband paid the $75 per month payments until the child reached the age of eighteen.
 The issue of the arrearages remained unresolved.
-In September, 1982, the Pima County Attorney’s Office filed for wage assignment on behalf of Mrs. Tande for arrearages.
+In September 1982, the Pima County Attorney’s Office filed for wage assignment on behalf of Mrs. Tande for arrearages.

 The Court further held, however, that contempt was not a proper way to enforce the court decree.
-The Arizona Supreme Court granted husband’s petition for review.
+The Arizona Supreme Court granted the husband’s petition for review.
 It agreed to address a court’s use of contempt of court to enforce payment of arrears.